 Writing archive 13.0

 Copied arc.9.0 to g5rsync

 Copied arc.11.0 to g5rsync

 Copied dest.db to g5rsync

-Notice that not all archives are compressed, and not all are transmitted to the remote destination, g5rsync.
-HashBackup compresses archives that have had around 25% of their data removed, and transmits archives that are 40% smaller than the remote archive.
+Notice that not all archives are compressed.
+HashBackup compresses archives that have had around 50% of their data removed (configurable with the pack-percent-free config keyword).
 This is to balance performance, disk space usage, and bandwidth.
 For example, if one small file is removed from a 1GB archive file, it doesn't make sense to spend time compressing it or use bandwidth to transmit it to the remote server for such a small space reduction.